Last Updated on

 Don’t worry about it!
 You’re still in the premium price range for an exceptional spotting scope.

-You’ll recognize brands like Leupold, Vortex, Nikon, and even the best of what Bushnell has to offer in this price range.
+You’ll recognize brands like Leupold, Vortex, Meopta and even the best of what Athlon has to offer in this price range.

 Welcome to the “best of what you can afford” section of spotting scopes!

 QUICK LIST: 6 Best Spotting Scopes Under $1000 In 2019

 Best Spotting Scopes for Under $1000

 Avid optic users know you get what you pay for.
 This is probably why many hunters and birders feel it’s worth saving up a penny or two to land the scope they want in this price range.

 You’re not going to find entry level scopes here, but you will find some of the best in the market without breaking the bank.
 Of course, there’s an even more elite market of very high-end spotting scopes, but this budget-range is still premium.
 Some brands even max out with their flagship series right around the $1000 mark.

 If you’re ready to spend every penny of your hard-earned cash, this is the ideal spotting scope market that will make it worth it!